Disable Cart Fragments on WooCommerce: Complete Guide

 On stores I’ve optimized, disabling Cart Fragments removes 1 request per page and saves between 10 and 50 KB of JS (depending on whether jQuery is used elsewhere).
 On shared hosting, that’s typically 200-500ms saved on product page TTFB.

 It’s a simple optimization, risk-free when done properly, with an immediate and measurable impact.
+For more context, cache plugins alone are not enough, disabling cart fragments is one of the prerequisites before layering cache on top.

 Need a full audit of your WooCommerce store?
 Request a free audit.